 A few cracks exist in the refractor, although I think that they pre-date the lantern's removal.

 Moulded into the underside is "E.L.E.
 Co.
 LTD ST. ALBANS".

 The part number (what appears to be "HW 333") is moulded opposite.
 Unfortunately, the year of manufacture does not appear to be included on the moulding, as appears on some glassware of GEC lanterns.

-The lantern's initial stripping down commenced only days after the lantern was acquired; miraculously, every single fixing came undone with ease, and the lantern unscrewed from its bracket without any resistance.
+The lantern's initial stripping down commenced only days after acquisition; miraculously, every single fixing came undone with ease, and the lantern unscrewed from its bracket without any resistance.
 The green paint fleck on the canopy hints at an earlier colour scheme for the bracket.